TesrabNetwork/tesrab.network/whitepaper/README.md

 By using the messaging system, the holders of a token can be notified of the vote, and by automatically issuing a VOTE token to every holder of a token, the vote can be automated from the client or through a web or mobile interface using the protocol built into Tesradex.

 Tokens are created to represent votes.
-Tesrab Network will create an exact number of VOTE tokens and distribute them 1:1 to the token holders.
+The Tesradex Network will create an exact number of VOTE tokens and distribute them 1:1 to the token holders.
 These votes can be sent via the protocol to addresses that tally the votes.
 Because the voting tokens move the same way as assets, delegation of votes - sometimes known as delegative or liquid democracy[17] - is possible.

 ## 10. Privacy